By: Micha Shaw, in partnership with Jolyn

 A consistent yoga practice can have amazing physical benefits for swimmers, such as improved flexibility, mobility and strength.
 As athletes that repeatedly perform the same movements, day in and day out, its’s important to bring awareness to our movement patterns and incorporate exercise into our training that can help us perform and stay injury free.
 Although the physical benefits of yoga for swimmers is immense, it’s the mental benefits that I think have the most potential to enhance performance.

-Yoga can help athletes strengthen their mindset by increasing awareness, mind-body connection, focus and resilience.
+Yoga and meditation can help athletes strengthen their mindset by increasing awareness, mind-body connection, focus and resilience.
 It is also a great practice to help alleviate and respond to stress, both physical and mental.

 A couple things to consider as you start your yoga journey: